orbit-online/upkg/README.md

 ## upkg.json

-The upkg.json has no package name or description.
+`upkg.json` has no package name, version or description.
 There are 3 config keys you can specify (none are mandatory, but at least one key _must_ be present).